Bloodborne: Development

 Story details were more plentiful than in the Dark Souls games, though the team created a larger mystery at the heart of the story to compensate for this.
 The method through which the story is shown and developed to the player is also done in a similar style to Miyazaki's other games, especially the Souls series, in that the plot is revealed with item descriptions, interactions with various NPCs, visual storytelling, and from the player's own inferences and interpretation of the plot.
 The team did not want to raise the difficulty level higher than their previous games as they felt it would make the game "pretty much unplayable for anyone".
 To balance this out, the team created a more aggressive combat system focusing on both action and strategy.
 They also wanted to alter the penalties for death used in the Souls games as they did not want the game to be classified as being for hardcore gamers.
 One of the more difficult decisions the team faced was the introduction of guns as weapons.
 Because it would fit well into the game's setting, and that it would consequently be less accurate than modern models, guns were eventually included, taking the place of shields from the previous Souls titles.

-Bloodbornes soundtrack was composed by a mix of Japanese and Western composers.
-The soundtrack contains over 80 minutes of original music by Tsukasa Saitoh, Yuka Kitamura, Nobuyoshi Suzuki, Ryan Amon, Cris Velasco and Michael Wandmacher and features performances by a 65-piece orchestra and a 32-member choir.
+Bloodbornes soundtrack contains over 80 minutes of original music by Ryan Amon, Tsukasa Saitoh, Yuka Kitamura, Nobuyoshi Suzuki, Cris Velasco, and Michael Wandmacher, featuring performances by a 65-piece orchestra and a 32-member choir.
 The development of the soundtrack lasted for around two and a half years.